What to Expect

-Your first treatment may take anywhere from 30 minutes to an hour as the Radiation Therapists do quality assurance checks to ensure that everything is exactly as Dr. Lee or Dr. Gagnon prescribed.
+Your first treatment may take anywhere from 30 minutes to an hour as the Radiation Therapists do quality assurance checks to ensure that everything is exactly as Dr. Gagnon or Dr. Wernick prescribed.

 In most cases your daily treatment will take only ten to fifteen minutes.
 We will make every effort to make your daily treatments as convenient and pleasant as possible.